-What constitutes a sufficient following - "The three to one rule"
+4. What constitutes a sufficient following - The "three to one" rule

-A simplistic rule of thumb still used by most law firms in calculating the economics behind hiring you is that your portable following should be at least three times your proposed level of compensation.
+A simplistic rule of thumb traditionally used to calculate the economics behind hiring you is that your portable following should be at least three times your proposed level of compensation.

-The rule works well for most types of transactional law but becomes distorted in your favour by a host of factors including: strategic need, synergy and potential with existing or target firm clients, ability to enhance or protect existing panel appointments, how soon your clients will generate cashflow, your own industry ranking and whether or not you have any trophy clients.
+The rule still very broadly works for most types of transactional law but can become distorted in your favour by a host of factors including: strategic need, synergy and potential with existing or target firm clients, ability to enhance or protect existing panel appointments, how soon your clients will generate cashflow, your own industry ranking, and whether or not you have any trophy clients.

-Your practice area can also work in your favour significantly reducing or even eliminating your need for a following.
-In the UK, traditional corporate support practice areas such as pensions and corporate tax rarely require ratios of 3:1.
-Moreover the level of certainty required in some practice areas, such as commercial litigation, tends to be far less than that of mainstream corporate thanks to the non-repeat nature of this work.
+Your practice area can also work in your favour significantly reducing, or even eliminating, your need for a following.
+In the UK, traditional corporate support practice areas such as non-contentious financial services, pensions, and corporate tax rarely require ratios of 3:1.
+Moreover, the level of certainty required in some practice areas, such as commercial litigation, tends to be far less than that of mainstream corporate thanks to the non-repeat nature of this work.
 As many a bemused London-based US hiring partner is aware, this latter example is in stark contrast to the United States where commercial litigation clients are as portable as those in mainstream corporate.

-Against this your following is discounted in the following circumstances: where it is overly reliant on one or two relationships, requires significant personnel support, introduces potential conflicts, or your clients are viewed as brand contaminants (for example by requiring discounted rates or providing commoditised, albeit profitable, work).
+Against this your following can be discounted in the following circumstances: where it is overly reliant on one or two relationships, requires significant personnel support, introduces potential conflicts, or your clients are viewed as brand contaminants (for example by requiring discounted rates or providing commoditised, albeit profitable, work).

-The effect of charge out and recovery rates on your following
+4.1 The effect of charge out and recovery rates on your following

 The effect of a target firm's required charge out and recovery rates is rather similar to the variables of pressure and temperature in physics; just as a given element's state is determined as being a liquid, solid, or gas at room temperature and at one atmosphere of pressure, so too your following is instinctively calibrated by you in reference to the existing charge out and recovery rates of your current firm.
 In physics if you adjust either temperature or pressure the element's state will change, so too your following.
-Suppose your current charge out rate is £450 per hour with a recovery rate of 90% and you consider your following to be in the region of £1,000,000.
-Subsequently if you were to attempt to move this to a firm which requires you to bill clients at £550 per hour, with recovery rates at 95%, the strong likelihood is that a significant proportion of your clients will no longer instruct you.
-Whilst this potential drop off in work can often be more than compensated by your being able to gain other matters higher up the food chain (sometimes even from the same client), it is an important variable which you should not under estimate particularly as the issue applies equally to work undertaken by your assistants.
+Suppose your current charge out rate is £700 per hour with a recovery rate of 90% and you consider your following to be in the region of £2,000,000.
+Subsequently if you were to attempt to move this to a firm which requires you to bill clients at £850 per hour, with recovery rates at 95%, the strong likelihood is that a significant proportion of your clients will no longer instruct you.

+Whilst this potential drop off in work can often be more than compensated by your being able to gain other matters higher up the food chain (sometimes even from the same client), it is an important variable which you should not underestimate, particularly as the issue applies equally to work undertaken by your assistants.
 Nevertheless, if the fit is right, most firms will allow for mutually agreeable transitional arrangements.

-Obviously where you are moving to a firm with a lower charge out rates (for example from a City firm to one based outside London) the rate differential tends to work in your favour by solidifying your following.
+Obviously where you are moving to a firm with lower charge out rates (for example from a City firm to one based outside London) the rate differential tends to work in your favour by solidifying your following.

-Age discrimination
+4.2 Age discrimination